cogsys-tuebingen/PAL/README.md

 Note that these implementations are not fully optimized.
 This means that more well-engineered implementations could deliver even faster performance.

-If you have any questions or suggestions, please do not hesitate to contact me.: maximus.mutschler(at)uni-tuebingen.de
+If you have any questions or suggestions, please do not hesitate to contact me: maximus.mutschler(at)uni-tuebingen.de

 ## Short introduction to PAL: